-1.2 The Board of Regents recommends that the Boards of Supervisors of the LSU System, SU System, LCTC System and UL System develop cooperative unification plans for institutions within each of the 8 Louisiana Regional Labor Market Areas and for institutions in proximity between contiguous regions.
-These plans must be submitted to the Board of Regents for consideration and include, at a minimum, potential efficiencies by unifying functions and processes, including, but not limited to, academic offerings, student services, research, purchasing, food services, and security.
-The plans should examine the short-term and long-term costs of unifying such functions and processes and the potential short-term and long-term savings from such unification.
+1.2 The Board of Regents recommends that the Boards of Supervisors of the LSU System, SU System, LCTC System and UL System develop cooperative unification plans, in collaboration with appropriate regional stakeholders, for institutions within each of the Eight Louisiana Regional Labor Market Areas and for institutions in proximity between contiguous regions.
+These plans must be submitted to the Board of Regents for consideration and include, at a minimum, potential efficiencies by unifying functions and processes, including, but not limited to, academic and technical offerings, identification of regional workforce and economic needs, student services, research, purchasing, food services, and security.
+In addition, the plans should examine the short-term and long-term costs and savings from such unification.
 The plans will be submitted to the Board of Regents no later than January 1, 2018, for review and action, with a goal of implementation by 2020.